iStar (NYSE:STAR) Now Covered by StockNews.com

-StockNews.com started coverage on shares of iStar (NYSE:STAR – Get Rating) in a report released on Saturday.
-The brokerage issued a hold rating on the real estate investment trust’s stock.
+Investment analysts at StockNews.com started coverage on shares of iStar (NYSE:STAR – Get Rating) in a research report issued on Sunday.
+The firm set a “hold” rating on the real estate investment trust’s stock.

-Several other research analysts also recently commented on the stock.
-TheStreet raised shares of iStar from a d+ rating to a c- rating in a report on Monday, February 13th.
-Raymond James downgraded shares of iStar from an outperform rating to a market perform rating in a report on Tuesday, January 31st.
+A number of other equities analysts have also weighed in on STAR.
+TheStreet upgraded iStar from a “d+” rating to a “c-” rating in a research note on Monday, February 13th.
+Raymond James lowered iStar from an “outperform” rating to a “market perform” rating in a research note on Tuesday, January 31st.

 iStar, Inc is a real estate investment trust company, which engages in the financing, investing, and development of real estate and related projects.
 It operates through the following segments: Real Estate Finance, Net Lease, Operating Properties, Land and Development, and Corporate and Other.
 The Real Estate Finance segment is involved in all of the activities of the company related to senior and mezzanine real estate loans and real estate related securities.